 On the upside, if you return your RV rental early with less mileage than was calculated then your daily, rental insurance, and mileage will be prorated, and the difference will be refunded back to you.

 Now, where do you plan to camp along your journey?
 If you’re staying in campgrounds, let’s be conservative and say that your campsite costs will be $60 nightly, and you’ll stay in the campgrounds for 10 nights.
 That’s another cost of $600.
 Let’s also add in $300 for food, and of course fuel at a cost of $780 based on your vehicle getting 15 miles per gallon @ $2.50 per gallon.

 RV rental fee, $2,100

 Grand total, $6,000

-Personally, I would consider shopping for an RV that fits you or your families interests and needs.
-Even if you’re financing an RV, in the long run it’s likely that it will save you money over time and you can save mileage costs as well as daily rentals fees and daily insurance fees.
+Personally, I would consider shopping for an RV that fits your or your family’s interests and needs.
+Even if you’re financing an RV, in the long run, it’s likely that it will save money over time and you can save mileage costs as well as daily RV rentals fees and daily insurance fees.
 For example, my annual full coverage insurance cost on my 5th wheel is approximately $160.
-That a big savings when you compare it to a daily fee of $45.
+Those big savings when you compare it to a daily fee of $45.

 Also, finance companies tend to keep their contracts on RVs to longer terms because they know that many people can’t afford to pay off a $25,000 RV in five years when they have home mortgages and vehicle loans to pay as well.

-As always my friends, stay safe, have fun and I wish healthy travels.
+As always my friends, stay safe, have fun and I wish you healthy travels.